 11th Mar.
 Hankou, Hubei opened to foreign trade by British.

 Jiujiang (Jiangxi) opened by Britain but heavily damaged during the Taiping Rebellion.
-Remained a minor port mainly exporting tea.
+It remained a minor port mainly exporting tea.

 9th Dec Ningbo captured by Taipings, but they tried to keep on good terms with foreigners.